Lindsay Goldberg: Synopsis

 LGLLC, which is based in New York City, was founded in 2001 by Alan Goldberg, who had previously served as chairman and CEO of Morgan Stanley Private Equity (later Metalmark Capital) and Robert Lindsay, who played a central role in the Bessemer Trust private equity business, serving most recently as Managing General Partner since 1991.
-Goldberg and Lindsay had worked together in the 1980s at Morgan Stanley.
-They were founding members of the private equity business in 1984.
+Alan Goldberg and Robert Lindsay were founding members of Morgan Stanley's private equity business in 1984.

 The firm has raised approximately $17 billion since inception, across five funds.
 The firm raised $2 billion for its first fund in 2002.
 In 2006, the firm completed fundraising for its second fund with $3.1 billion of investor commitments.
 In 2008, Lindsay Goldberg commenced raising its third fund with a target of $4.0 billion.
 As of November 2015, $3.4 billion had been raised toward its fourth fund.
 As of July 2020, $3.4 billion had been raised toward its fifth fund.